frederic-perez/AmE-dictionary/data/idioms.md

 __all around__
 __all bark and no bite__ :two: Full of talk that is more threatening or impressive than that which one can or will actually do. _He always threatens to call the police if I don’t stay off his lawn, but he’s all bark and no bite._
 __all downhill from here__
-__all ears__ Ready and eager to hear what one has to say; prepared to listen intently. _Tell me about your first day at the new job—I’m all ears!_
+__all ears__ :two: Ready and eager to hear what one has to say; prepared to listen intently. _Tell me about your first day at the new job—I’m all ears!_
 __All Hands Meeting__
 __all hands__ __1__ A call for all members of a ship’s crew to come to the deck, usually in a time of crisis.
 (A “hand” is a member of a ship’s crew.) _We’re under attack!
 All hands on deck!_
 __all hell broke loose__